WebOfTrustInfo/rwot11-the-hague/advance-readings/README.md

 ### [ZKPs with zkSNARKs in a DIDComm ecosystem](./zkp-with-zksnarks-in-a-didcomm-ecosystem.md)

 - by [Berend Sliedrecht](mailto:berend@animo.id), Animo, The Netherlands
-- A proporal on working with zkSNARKs within the verifiable credential space
+- A proposal on working with zkSNARKs within the verifiable credential space
 - #VerifiableCredentials #ZKP #zksnark

 ### ... more ...